MikhailProg/ws-tls-inet/README.md

 -K keyfile -- use a private key related to a certificate file (server only, check -C option)

+-n -- don't verify a server certificate, works only in conjunction with -c (client only)

 -r -- reverse pipes

 -s -- start in server mode